COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 #### Existing/Alternative Solutions

-As a team we researched various commercial and non-commercial solutions for the problem.

 A commercial website, Notion, is a user friendly, collaborative and cost-efficient commercial website.
 Notion provides a progress bar and status mode, allowing efficient tracking of goals.
 We plan to use this in our final solution.
 However, it can be overwhelming to use.
 A non-commercial app allows customisation.
 Using a local database would increase load times and once downloaded it could be used anywhere.
 It allows push notifications, but after discussions with client, this isn’t required.
 The brief also favours a web-based solution.
 A non-commercial website is also customisable and can be loaded on any device provided there’s an internet connection.
 However, it will take time to build and learn the specific skills needed.